 The embassy only receives applications from Norwegian citizens.
 If you wish to apply for an Immigrant's passport or travel document, please see the UDI's website.

 All applications must be submitted in person at the embassy in Canberra.
 Applicants under the age of 18 must be accompanied by at least one parent/legal guardian.
+Please complete the form below for more information about how parents/legal guardians can provide their consent.

 The embassy will try to travel to New Zealand and Perth once a year to receive applications for passports at the consulates.
 However, this cannot be guaranteed.
 When a decision has been made to travel and a date has been set, information will be published on our website and on the online appointment portal.